omphalos/smr/README.md

     node ./performance.js 500

 This will show the performance with a harder (500-dimensional) problem.
 The bottleneck with higher-dimensional problems is the pseudoinverse calculation, which is something like N^3.
-As an example, on a t machine, 500 dimensions takes over 11 seconds, whereas a 200-dimensional problems takes ~100 milliseconds.
+As an example, on a test machine, 500 dimensions takes over 11 seconds, whereas a 200-dimensional problems takes ~100 milliseconds.